 The significance of 1956 in Soviet cinema cannot be overstated.
 It was a time when the industry was starting to push the boundaries, daring to explore new themes, styles, and narratives.
 Carnival Night was a testament to this pioneering spirit, setting the stage for the cinematic innovations that were to follow.

-Understanding the Soviet era: The cultural and historical context
+The Soviet era: cultural and historical context

 To fully appreciate the impact of Carnival Night, one must first understand the cultural and historical context in which it was made.
 The 1950s was a time of profound change in the Soviet Union.
 The death of Stalin in 1953 had led to a period of “Thaw,” characterized by a significant easing of political repression and censorship.
 This newfound freedom was palpable in the arts, including cinema, providing filmmakers with the opportunity to experiment with more diverse and complex narratives.